networknt/light-4j/docs/content/architecture/nodejs.md

 was out.
 Before Nodejs 4 was production ready, they've moved to Nodejs 5 and now on Nodejs 6.

 We are having big issue with Nodejs 0.10.39 as https module is not performing with API to API calls and the issue was resolved in 0.12.x.
-So our recommenedation for Nodejs API framework added another condition upon only readonly API - The API must not call another API in https.
+So our recommendation for Nodejs API framework added another condition upon only readonly API - The API must not call another API in https.
 All APIs that calling another API with https must be implemented in Java framework.